 Evening Snack: Usually a popsicle, tea (no cream), fruit, sometimes a tiny bit of ice cream.

 Things to note: I do consume dairy and gluten on very small scales.
 I eat fried foods which contain gluten, and I do eat ice cream.
-The creamer I use is nondairy and I eat my ice cream out of a Dixie cup J. I think it is important to say I do not have Celiac’s Disease, for those of you who do, please do not consume gluten.
+The coffee creamer I use is nondairy and I eat my ice cream out of a small Dixie cup.
+I think it is important to say I do not have Celiac’s Disease, for those of you who do, please do not consume gluten.
 Remember you should always consult a doctor when making changes to your diet or fitness routine.

 By the way… I HATE eggs and ketchup!